Social justice

 What do religious believers do to promote social justice?

-Action â Religious believers may campaign or peacefully protest against laws or practices they believe are unfair or discriminatory in order to promote equality and justice.
+Action – Believers may campaign, petition, or peacefully protest against laws or practices they believe are unfair, promoting equality and justice in society.

-Prayer â Religious believers may pray for those who are suffering as a result of social injustice, or ask God to guide politicians and leaders to improve access to justice and equality in society.
+Prayer – Believers may pray for those who are suffering or ask God to guide leaders to make fairer laws.
+Prayer reinforces the commitment to social justice and motivates believers to act on behalf of others.

 Take it further - Liberation Theology